Redocly connects to your source control to offer continuous validation and delivery of your:

 Contact us to learn about what else we can automate.

-Redocly integrates with popular version control software tools such as GitHub, GitLab, and Azure Repos.
+Redocly integrates with popular version control services such as GitHub, GitLab, Bitbucket, and Azure Repos.
 When you open a pull request, or commit and push to these services, Redocly can be notified automatically and perform an action.
 For example, we can validate your API definition and build a preview of your API reference docs.

 While we recommend following a git-ops docs-like-code workflow, we also support other non-git-based sources such as file uploads, URLs, and CI/CD.